Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

   * for initializing by geometry (method *Init*)
   * for splitting (method *Perform*)
   * for getting the status after splitting and the results:
-	+ *Status* – for getting the result status;
+	+ *Status* -- for getting the result status;
-	+ *ResSurface* - for splitting surfaces;
+	+ *ResSurface* -- for splitting surfaces;
-	+ *GetCurves* - for splitting 3D and 2D curves.
+	+ *GetCurves* -- for splitting 3D and 2D curves.
 During the process of splitting in the method *Perform* :
   * splitting values in the parametric space are computed according to a specified criterion (method  *Compute*)
   * splitting is made in accordance with the values computed for splitting (method *Build*).

-To create new tools for geometry splitting it is enough to inherit a new tool from the general tool for splitting a corresponding type of geometry and to re-define the method for computation of splitting values according to the specified criterion in them. (method *Compute*).
+To create new tools for geometry splitting it is enough to inherit a new tool from the general tool for splitting a corresponding type of geometry and to redefine the method for computation of splitting values according to the specified criterion in them. (method *Compute*).

 Header file for the tool for surface splitting by continuity: